Click the links below to view information about activities for this park.

 Educational materials about Merchants Millpond State Park have been developed for grades 4-6 and are correlated to North Carolina's competency-based curriculum in science, social studies, mathematics and English/language arts.
 The Merchants Millpond program introduces students to basic animal characteristics, focusing on the beaver.
 Majors concepts covered include adaptation, habitat, beaver-human similarities, animal signs and stewardship.
 Accompanying the program is a teacher's booklet and workshop, free of charge to educators.
 To learn more about environmental education or to search our database of upcoming workshops, click here.

-Hiking: Nine miles of trails with many varied habitats offer a place to stretch muscles left stiff from hours of canoeing.
+Trails: Nine miles of trails with many varied habitats offer a place to stretch muscles left stiff from hours of canoeing.
+The Fire Road and a section of Lassiter Trail are open to bicyclists.
 Merchants Millpond is heavily infested with ticks during warm weather months; be cautious while hiking.
 Insect repellent may help prevent a tick bite and the possibility of disease.
 Tuck trousers into long socks and tuck a long-sleeved shirt into pants.
 Check often for ticks.
 Wear light colors so that ticks may be easily spotted and removed.
 For other tips, contact park staff.